 James Scriven, former Churchill Young Musician of the Year

-Each year, groups of students from Churchill Academy, Merchant’s Academy, Bristol and Worle School work individually and together with the Asana String Quartet (all members of the Bournemouth Symphony Orchestra) and composer Jeff Spencer to compose works based on a dance theme.
+Each year, groups of students from Churchill Academy and Worle School work individually and together with the Asana String Quartet (all members of the Bournemouth Symphony Orchestra) and composer Sadie Harrison to compose works based on a dance theme.
 Their final compositions are performed at a special Showcase event by the Asana Quartet which regularly brings tears to the eyes as the students realise the incredibly high standard of their compositions.
 The project is facilitated and sponsored by Churchill Music.
-Pictured: Merchants and Churchill Academy students with the Asana String Quartet.
+Pictured: Churchill Academy students with the Asana String Quartet.

 In close liaison with local Primary Schools, Churchill Music sponsors:

 Having identified an urgent need for greater string provision at Churchill Primary School, Churchill Music approached local businesses, Churchill Parish Council and private donors to help purchase 10 quarter-size violins for the school.
 Started under the expert guidance of our former Patron, Vivienne Price, MBE, founder of the National Children’s Orchestra, and continued with Liz Whittam, performing violinist, we are proud to be providing an opportunity for every Year 2 pupil at Churchill Primary School to try learning the violin.
 Such is the success of this project that in 2011, a further project was started in Sandford Primary School.

 Sarah Joskey, former Deputy Head and music coordinator for Churchill Primary School, said, “This project is giving these groups of enthusiastic children an unforgettable musical experience.
 The children are always so excited when it is their turn and they return to the classroom full of pride in their achievements.
 We are so grateful to Churchill Music for enabling this to happen.”